 Due to insufficient oxygen supply in the blood, light-headedness and dizziness can be experienced as part of the body’s response mechanism.

-According to studies, a sense of “crushing” fatigue are usually experienced by heart attack patients months before the event.
-More than 70 percent of women in last year’s NIH study, for example, reported extreme fatigue in the weeks or months prior to their heart attack.
+According to studies, a sense of “crushing” fatigue is usually experienced by heart attack patients months before the event.
+More than 70 percent of women in an NIH study reported extreme fatigue.
+It happened in the weeks or months prior to their heart attack.

 8. Sexual Dysfunction